 Read more about how to get access to data from the Umeå SIMSAM Lab

-Publications based on data from the Umeå SIMSAM Lab
+Research projects and publications based on data from Umeå SIMSAM Lab

 Members of the Umeå SIMSAM Lab are affiliated at many departments throughout the Umeå campus, and the steering group consists of researchers from Epidemiology and Global Health, Geography and Economic History, Sociology and Statistics.
 We actively collaborate with other national and international scientists.